mwvgroup/pittgoogle-client/docs/source/api/pubsub-docstring.rst

 -   The :ref:`user callback <user callback>` determines how the alerts are processed and stored.

--   There are a few different groups of settings in :class:`ConsumerSettings` for things like stopping conditions and the alert format (follow the type definitions of the attributes).
+-   There are settings for the connection, user callback, and flow control.

 .. important::

-    :meth:`Consumer.stream()` opens a streaming pull in a background thread and blocks the main thread while the stream is open
+    :meth:`Consumer.stream()` opens a streaming pull in a background thread and blocks the main thread while the stream is open.
-    (which is determined by stopping conditions in the settings).
-    **Use** `Ctrl + C` **at any time to regain control of the terminal.**
+    Use `Ctrl + C` at any time to regain control of the terminal.

-    If you somehow regain control of the main thread while the stream is still open in the background (which you can do on purpose using the kwarg ``block=False``), call :meth:`Consumer.stop()`.
+    If the main thread unblocks while the stream is still open (e.g., if you send ``block=False``), call :meth:`Consumer.stop()`.

     In either case, the consumer will attempt to close the stream gracefully and exit the background thread.